 Yes, Texas law does recognize common law marriages, which are referred to as “marriages without formalities” or “informal marriages.”
 See chapter 2, subchapter E of the Texas Family Code for the state laws on common law marriages.
-The Travis County website answers many frequently asked questions about common law marriages.
-In particular, the Travis County website states that three elements must be present to form a common law marriage:

 Review our common law marriage research guide if you would like to locate more information about common law marriage.